Jackson EMC is one of the nation's largest electric cooperatives.

 - Our kilowatt-hour sales are 58 percent residential and 42 percent commercial and industrial.

-- We have 86 substations and more than 13,500 miles of energized wire.
+- We have 80 metering points and more than 13,700 miles of energized wire.

-- In the 12 months ending June 2011, we sold more than enough electricity to power a refrigerator for every person in Georgia for a year.
+- In the 12 months ending June 2015, we sold more than enough electricity to power a 60-watt incandescent light bulb for a year for every one of the nearly 10 million people in the state of Georgia.

 - Corporate offices are located in Jefferson, Ga.

-- District office in Gainesville, Jefferson, Lawrenceville and Neese.
+- District offices in Gainesville, Jefferson, Lawrenceville and Neese.

 - Engineering and Operations Centers in Lawrenceville, Jefferson and Oakwood.